Querying

 Filter to meeting notes from the last week:Combining Filters

 Filters are applied with AND logic.
-Example: confidential invoices from Amazon in Q4 2025:Response Structure
+Example: confidential invoices from Amazon in Q4 2025:Session-Memory Filter Example

 Fast Mode Response